felixleopoldo/benchpress/docs/source/dev_guide.rst

 Contributing
 #################

-You are very welcome to add more algorithms, datasets or functionalities.
+To add more algorithms, datasets or functionalities fork the repository https://github.com/felixleopoldo/benchpress and create a pull request.
-Instruction for this will come, until then you can email me at felix leopoldo rios gmail com.